mongodb/specifications/source/sessions/driver-sessions.rst

 :2017-10-03: startSession and endSessions commands MUST be sent to the admin database
 :2017-10-03: Fix format of endSessions command
 :2017-10-04: Added advanceClusterTime
+:2017-10-06: Added descriptions of explicit and implicit sessions